-As we look to the national holiday that honors the life of Dr. Martin Luther King, Jr., this Moment for Mission is a poignant reminder of the call that urges us on - to inspire and equip our students for meaningful lives of leadership and service.
+As D7 celebrated the national holiday that honors the life of Dr. Martin Luther King, Jr., this Moment for Mission is a poignant reminder of the call that urges us on - to inspire and equip our students for meaningful lives of leadership and service.
 On Thursday, January 12, Superintendent Russell Booker and our very own students in The Corporation were the featured guests at the City of Spartanburg’s annual Unity Breakfast.
-The remarks Dr. Booker shared are an encouragement to us all.
 Chris Rice’s song “Go Light Your World” performed by the talented students in The Corporation received a standing ovation.
 Please enjoy this gift of song from our students who reprised their performance during music class on January 13, 2017.

 SHS Alumna Evie Tate Helps Boston College Runner at ACC Cross Country Championship